chadgeary/oneshots/README.md

 # oneshots

-a collection of terraform modules and example installations.
+A collection of terraform modules and example installations, with emphasis on:

+- low/no inputs
+- single `terraform apply`
+- object-type variables